 When we’re not working, we explore the country together.
 Most weekends, we’re out chasing adventure (rafting, surfing, road trips, hiking, sailing, diving, sunsets and campfires…) or visiting the most spectacular places of this beautiful country.

-No, you only pay while on a given Chapter.
-For example, in the case of a two chapter membership, you would only pay twice – once for your first chapter, and again for your second chapter.
+No, you only pay while on a given chapter.
+For example, in the case of a two chapter plan you would only pay twice – once for your first chapter, and again for your second chapter.

 We are definitely exploring the possibility of a Tribe for parents who’d like to join with their kids, but unfortunately, we don’t currently have the infrastructure to accommodate children.

 Yes, each member is required to be involved in a professional outlet, whether that be independent business (freelance, contractor), or as a part of working relationship (employer, employee).

 Getting the application process started is quick, all you need to do is fill out our application form here: https://wifitribe.co/apply/